jayantsinghjb/Vrinda-Store-Data-Analysis/README.md

-# Vrinda-Store-Data-Analysis
+#Vrinda-Store-Data-Analysis (Interactive Dashboard creation using MS Excel)
+#Project Objective
-#Vrinda-Store-Data-Analysis (Interactive Dashboard creation using MS Excel) #Project Objective The Vrinda Store wants to create an annual sales report for 2025.
+The Vrinda Store wants to create an annual sales report for 2025.
 So that, the owner of the Vrinda store can understand their customers and grow more sales in 2026.